If you are planning to fly with your dog, you are part of a growing trend that has been increasing for the last number of years.

 You must let the airline know that you want to bring your dog with you.
 It is very important to tell them, as they will only allow a limited number of pets on each flight.

-Some airlines do not allow pets at all, especially on international flights and airlines policies around animals are constantly evolving, so it’s important to call before you book.
+Some airlines do not allow pets at all, especially on international flights and airline policies around animals are constantly evolving, so it’s important to call before you book.

 Visit The Vet